Ferrari 3.9-Liter V8 Wins International Engine Of The Year Award

 Ferrari also won an award for its 6.5-liter V12 in the 812 Superfast.

 There’s little doubt Ferrari knows how to build powerful engines.
 The automaker built its reputation on its engineering expertise and performance prowess.
 The Italian supercar maker can combine raw brute force with an exhaust note that is otherworldly.
 Does Ferrari need a shelf full of awards stroking its ego?
 No, not necessarily.
 That doesn’t mean the automaker won’t proudly display them in its corporate waiting room.
-However, what the automaker will have to do is make some room – the company’s turbocharged 3.9-liter V8 just won the 2018 International Engine of the Year Awards.
+However, what the automaker will have to do is make some room – the company’s biturbocharged 3.9-liter V8 just won the 2018 International Engine of the Year Awards.

 “In the 488 GTB, the 3.9-litre eight-cylinder was a near-perfect example of a high-performance turbocharged engine, setting the bar so high that it swept aside rival powertrains,” said Dean Slavnich, co-chairman of the IEOTY Awards.
 “But redeveloped and tweaked for the 488 Pista, the best engine in the world just got better.
 Without doubt, we’re looking at an engineering masterclass from Ferrari.
 No turbo lag, beautiful delivery, raw emotion, a furious growl and so much power – this Ferrari V8 is a work of art.”